Sinistralis-DOS2-Mods/StatLib/README.md

   - This allows you to define small permutations of a skill that change how it functions slightly, like with AP, Cooldown, Radius, Damage, or other such property changes.
 Foci will be keyed off statuses as well, and will use the most potent one available.
 Usage will be as simple as adding a generated status onto an item template or a boost template.
 - Mutations
   - These are heavily scripted modifiers that completely change how a skill functions, such as causing it to do hybrid damage, fork, etc. Again, this should only require you to add a status to an item to support.
-- Associations
-  - Define statuses, stats, and potions on the skill itself!
-No more having to go back and forth across multiple UIs just to create a single skill.

 ## Contributing to this project